The Greek Market

 The National Organization for Medicines (EOF) was established in 1983, with Act 1316, and is a public entity of the Ministry of Health & Social Solidarity.
 The Agency’s Mission Statement was established by Presidential Decree 142 in 1989.
 The Presidential Decree defines the Agency’s legal framework, its function as the National Competent Authority, and its formal organizational structure.

-EOF’s objective is to ensure public health and safety with regard to the following products, marketed in Greece:
+EOF’s objective is to ensure public health and safety and is the competent Authority for the following products, marketed in Greece:

 • Medicinal products for human and veterinary use.